-Types of VBA Macros in Excel (A Quick Guide)
+2 Types of VBA Macros in Excel

-Macro Type-1: VBA Sub Procedures
+Macro Type 1 – VBA Sub Procedures

-Sub-procedure can be treated as a new command like other commands in Excel.
-Any user of your workbook can use this command.
-Another Macro can also execute a Sub procedure.
-You can have any number of Sub procedures in an Excel workbook.
 The following figure shows a simple VBA Sub procedure.
-When this code is executed, VBA will insert the current date into the active cell, apply a number format like “mmmm d, yyyy”, make the cell bold, set the text color to white, set the background color to black, and adjust the column width.
+When this code is executed, VBA will display the current date in the active cell, apply the number format “mmmm d, yyyy”, bols the cell, set the text color to white, set the background color to black, and adjust the column width.

 Two types of VBA Macros: VBA Sub procedures & VBA functions